 Now, there’s might only be around 30 stalls and a small fair in the square, the thing that makes Leicester Square Christmas market is the shows.
 This year, you can watch shows like; the Burlesque Carol Concert, Briefs: Close Encounter and Brat Kids Carnival.

-Christmas at Leicester Square starts on the 9th November 2018 and finishes on the 5th January 2019.
+Christmas at Leicester Square starts around the 9th of November and finishes around the 5th of January.

 7.)
 Somerset House at Christmas